Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “What’s that smell?”

 The fish lay on the cutting board, covered in dry blood and reeking in the sunlight.
 It stank.
-Actually, it smelled worse than a stink.
+Actually, it smelled worse than that.

 “This.
 This is disgusting.”